 No Candidate Votes Remarks

 1 Fatuma 31 Winner

 2 Ayele 10

 3 Goyteom 7

 Total 48 7 did not vote

-Estuma became the winner so the election

 Fatuma became the winner, so the election committee chair invited her to make a speech to the class.
 She thanked them and promised to serve them all equally.